Communications in Hong Kong: Internet censorship in Hong Kong

-There is very little Internet censorship in Hong Kong beyond laws that criminalise the distribution of unlicensed copyrighted material and obscene images, particularly child pornography.
 Hong Kong law provides for freedom of speech and press, and the government generally respects these rights in practice.
-Freedom of expression is well protected by the Hong Kong Bill of Rights.
-No websites, regardless of their political views, are blocked and government licenses are not required to operate a website.
-There is some monitoring of the Internet.
+Although freedom of expression is protected by the Hong Kong Bill of Rights, the Hong Kong national security law gives the government the power to "take down any electronic messages published" that the government considers endangering national security.
+No government licenses are required to operate a website.
 Democratic activists claim central government authorities closely monitor their e-mails and Internet use.